revuniversal/svg-trainer/src/SvgEditor/README.md

 to gain an understanding of SVGs.

-As such, I'd like to eventually turn it into a richer SVG composition tool, geared toward beginners.
-To accomplish that, it will need more features:
+As such, I'd like to eventually turn it into a richer SVG composition tool, geared toward learning SVG basics.
+To accomplish that, it will need more
+features:

 * [ ] Add/edit Group (`<g>`) element
 * [ ] Add/edit Ellipse (`<ellipse>`) element